gogins/csound-extended/README.md

 ## Installation

-The csound-extended package is currently in an early stage of development.
+The csound-extended project is currently in an early stage of development.
-You are advised to install this package locally, e.g. in your home directory or perhaps to `/usr/local` (the default installation prefix).
+You are advised to install packages locally, e.g. in your home directory or perhaps to `/usr/local` (the default installation prefix).
 Currently the software may be installed in the following ways:

 1. WARNING!
-Although this repository builds a Debian package, it is NOT yet suitable for inclusion in Debian.
-The package is a work in progress.
+Although this repository builds Debian packages, they is NOT yet suitable for inclusion in Debian.
+The packages are a work in progress.
 YOU ARE ADVISED TO INSTALL LOCALLY, i.e. with `dpkg --instdir=/usr/local <csound-extended.deb>` or `dpkg --instdir=~/ <csound-extended.deb>`.
 Currently, although the